-The Economic Development Committee is focused on growing the economic strength of our local food system through creating new connections between eaters, growers, and restauranteurs.
-Efforts include increasing participation in Local First Arizona's Good Food Finder, hosting Local Food Week, and sponsoring the Backyard Growers booth at the Flagstaff Community Market.
+Foodlink focuses on growing the economic strength of our local food system through creating new connections between eaters, growers, and restaurateurs.
+Efforts include Eat Local Tuesdays, Grower Grant Program, and the Flagstaff Grown Booth at the Flagstaff Community Market.

-- Local Food Week is a celebration of the bounty of food grown in and around Flagstaff.
+Eat Local Tuesdays is a celebration of the bounty of food grown in and around Flagstaff.

-The Resiliency Committee coordinates educational opportunities for community members to learn how to grow food responsibly in Flagstaff's challenging climate.
-Efforts include the Growing Community Summer Workshop Series, Flagstaff Community Seed Swap, Fall Food Workshop Series, and exploratory subcommittees to develop a community greenhouse and a community kitchen.
+Flagstaff Foodlink creates resiliency by coordinating educational opportunities for community members to learn how to grow food responsibly in Flagstaff's challenging climate.
+Educational programs include the Flagstaff Community Seed Swap, Tour de Coop, Garden Ninja Tour, and exploratory subcommittees to develop a community greenhouse.
+Check out our events calendar for upcoming events.

-- The Flagstaff Community Seed Swap is a partnership between Flagstaff Foodlink, the Northern Arizona University SSLUG Garden, City of Flagstaff Sustainability Program, and the Grow Flagstaff Seed Library.
-The Seed Swap takes place in early spring each year and is an opportunity for community members to share their seeds.
+The Flagstaff Community Seed Swap, a partnership between Flagstaff Foodlink, the Northern Arizona University SSLUG Garden, City of Flagstaff Sustainability Program, and the Grow Flagstaff Seed Library, takes place in early spring each year and offers an opportunity for community members to share their seeds.